Visual Glossary - Translating AI for Infrastructure Engineers

 Managed platform for AI development and deployment.

-Like Azure DevOps — but for models.
+Like Azure DevOps — but for models and pipelines.

 Inference Endpoint

-Public or private API exposing the model.
+Public or private API exposing a trained model.

 RAG (Retrieval Augmented Generation)

-Combines AI with local data search.
+Combines LLMs with local data retrieval.

 If You Already Understand Infrastructure...